Road-to-cloud-infra/AWS-S3-Static-Website-Hosting-using-Terraform/README.md

-🚀 AWS S3 Static Website Hosting via Terraform
+🚀 AWS S3 Static Website Hosting via Terraform:

 Welcome to your automated Infrastructure as Code (IaC) repository for provisioning and hosting a static website on Amazon Web Services (AWS) using HashiCorp Terraform.
 This project eliminates manual infrastructure management, spinning up a fully functioning, public-facing website entirely from code.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🌟 Project Overview
+🌟 Project Overview:

 This repository houses the native Terraform configurations required to automatically provision, configure, and secure a cost-effective static website.

 💡 What Makes It Unique?
 Zero-File Footprint: You don't need an external source or src/ directory.
 Terraform dynamically injects and provisions index.html and error.html straight into the cloud infrastructure.
 100% Pure IaC: No GitHub Actions, third-party tooling, or complex CI/CD dependencies are required to get your site live.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🏗️ Architecture Design
+🏗️ Architecture Design:

 The infrastructure deployed by this Terraform workflow implements a robust, secure, and modern AWS S3 layout:

 🪣 Amazon S3 Bucket: Serves as the high-availability storage layer for web assets.